You know that adding plants around patios brings color to your outdoor living area. But Which PLANTS?

 … all hold up well for up to two weeks.

-For fall color, pot dwarf hardy asters, cascade varieties of chrysanthemums are excellent for tall containers.
+For fall color, pot dwarf hardy asters, and cascade varieties of chrysanthemums are excellent for tall containers.

 Bring myriads of autumn color to your patio with other low-growing mums.

 For redwood or cedar tubs, large earthenware containers, or those of cast concrete, these are some of the best plants for pots outdoors on a sunny patio: